lume/live-code/README.md

   `.` or `#`.
 The given text string, or the text content of the selected element, will appear in the editor.
 Any time the user resets the editor with the Reset button or `reset()` method, the text in the editor will reset to the initial value specified by this.
+Default: `""` which is ignored.
 - `src` - Specify a file from which to get text content from.
 If `content` is also specified, content loaded from `src` will have priority and `content` will be overridden.
+Default: `""` which is ignored.
 - `autorun` - A boolean.
 If true, editing the text will cause the preview area to automatically re-run based on the new content.
 The `Rerun` button will always force a rerun.
+Default: `true`.
+- `stripIndent` - A boolean.
+If true, the given code will be unindented, which is useful for template strings that are indented within the source where they are defined.
+Default: `true`.
+- `trim` - A boolean.
+If true, leading and trailing white space will be removed.
+  Default: `true`.
 - `debounce` - A number.
-If `autorun` is `true`, then the automatic re-run will happen only after a delay (as specified by this prop) after the user has stopped inputting text.
+If `autorun` is true, then autorun is debounced by this amount in milliseconds after a user types into the code editor.
+Defaults:
+  `1000`.
-- `mode` - The mode specified which type of content the editor will execute.
+- `mode` - The mode specifies which type of content the editor will execute.
   Possible values are the following strings:

   - `"html>iframe"` - The content will be treated as HTML and placed in an iframe.
   - `"script>iframe"` - The content is executed as a `<script>` inside an iframe.

+  Default: `"html>iframe"`

 ## Methods